philscott-dev/planner-nextjs/README.md

 # planner-nextjs

-Planner web application with drag and drop, import/export, and browser storage.
+Planner app with drag and drop, swipe, import/export, and browser storage.